-Additionally, Employee asserted that when he physically returned to work around August 2021, Agency held a meeting where supervisors offered instructions to him and his colleague on time reporting.
-Employee testified that he relied on his supervisor's instructions from the meeting to enter the time code 'REG' manually.
-Specifically, Employee testified that when he returned to in-person work, he had daily meetings with his colleagues in the school district team, team leads and managers where discussions on how to continue entering their time was had.
-He stated that they were instructed by Alex Ahorrio ("Mr. Ahorrio"), a manager to use the code 'REG' and not 'STTW', and to continue entering their time manually because they were not working at home anymore.
+Employee explained, and I find this explanation credible, that when he physically returned to work around August 2021, Agency held a meeting where supervisors offered instructions to him and his colleague on time reporting.
+This is further supported by Ms. Tart's testimony that a week before OCTO employees returned to work in-person on February 22, 2022, Agency sent out an email to its staff reminding them of how to enter their time and provided them with a 'cheat sheet' on doing so.
+Employee also testified that he relied on his supervisor's instructions from the meeting to enter the time code 'REG' manually.
+Specifically, Employee testified they were instructed by Alex Ahorrio ("Mr. Ahorrio"), an Agency manager to use the code 'REG' and not 'STTW', and to continue entering their time manually since they were not working at home anymore.
 Tr. pgs.
 83-86, 189-190, 193-194, 222-223.
-Ms. Tart averred that she would not be aware of a meeting that occurred at a departmental level with the individual departments.
+Ms. Tart stated that she would not be aware of a meeting that occurred at a departmental level with the individual departments.
 Tr. pgs.
 39-40.